Building Physics Engineering & Energy Modelling

 for both new and existing non-domestic buildings

-to demonstrate Part L and BREEAM compliance
+to calculate building energy performance and demonstrate Part L & BREEAM compliance